thejcannon/AdventOf-OneLineOf-Code2023/README.md

 I've also done my best attempt at code that is moderately performant (considering the constraints).
 That means trying to return-early when possible, not parsing strings if unnecessary, etc....

-No AI or cheating of any nature was used to make these.
+No AI or cheating (such as writing the code and then using a tool to transform it) of any nature was used to make these.

+For most of these, I just wrote the one-liner as-is, without debugging or tests.

+I do this because I find the constraints very fun and challenging.

 # Tricks